 The road follows the Panj River with Afghan villages on the other side.
 It passes through the Vanch region from where all trekking to Fedchenko glacier start, here mountains have very good quality marble, visible from the road.
 Rushan village starts the Ismaili portion of this route.
 Shortstop to see Vamar fortress.
 Near to Khorog (10 km) visit Parshinev village to see shrine Piri Shoh Nosir, museum and holy spring dedicated to Nosiry Khusrav (1004) the founder of Ismaili religion in this area.
 We arrive in Khorog in the late afternoon.

 The capital of Gorno-Badakshan Autonomous Oblast, Khorog is a minor town.
 At different times is was part of Russia, the Emirate of Bukhara, and Afghanistan.
 The fortress was built during the Soviet period, with Khorog being in a highly strategic location on the border with Afghanistan, but today it suffers and is one of the least developed parts of the country.
 The Aga Khan Foundation contributes to the bulk of the local economy.
-It holds the distinction of being home the second highest botanical garden in the world, at 3900m.
+It holds the distinction of being home to the second-highest botanical garden in the world, at 3900m.
 Overnight in Khorog.

 Day 4 (Mar 7): Khorog

-After breakfast the early morning we will see the Ghunt village with its beautiful Turquoise river.
+After breakfast in the early morning we will see the Ghunt village with its beautiful Turquoise river.
 Later visit the world’s second-highest Botanical Gardens and Khorog Museum.

 After the museum, we visit Central Park.
 It should be noted that the people of Badakhshan have their specific culture and it is obvious in their traditional clothing, cuisine, musical instrument, architecture, and folklore.
 After lunch, We will visit a traditional Pamir house.
-Here we may learn symbolism behind every detail of Pamir house and observe how local people make traditional Overnight in Khorog.
+Here we may learn the symbolism behind every detail of Pamir house and observe how local people make traditional Overnight in Khorog.

 Day 5 (Mar 8): Khorog/Ishkashim